 being confident and charming is lubricant to social interaction.

 To help me be confident I look in the mirror and tell myself good positive things to inspir eme throughout the day.
-I also take some time to pamper myself in the morning with putting on sexy undergarments and to spray on my most darinf perfume.posted over 5 years ago
+I also take some time to pamper myself in the morning with putting on sexy undergarments and to spray on my most darinf perfume.posted almost 6 years ago

-confidence is most important. regardless of how pretty or skinny or gorgeous hair (whatever) that you have, if you don’t have confidence, you have nothingposted over 5 years ago
+confidence is most important. regardless of how pretty or skinny or gorgeous hair (whatever) that you have, if you don’t have confidence, you have nothingposted almost 6 years ago

 I think it’s really hard to just be “confident.”
 I’m incredibly shy and blush so easily and it’s hard for me (off-line) to get over those things.
 Some things that help me: